CodeWithVivekPal/Django_Blog_Website/README.md

 # Django_Blog_Website
-A Website or Web Application Where Authenticated user post their Blogs for people who want read
+A Web Application Where in Home Page You Can the All Published Blogs.Talking About The Other Pages is Register Page , Login Page , View_Blogs Page(Shows blogs when user post any blog then he or she can make changes through this page)